hyperion-project/hyperion.docs/docs/en/user/advanced/Advanced.md

   -h, --help                             Show this help message and exit
 ```

-Sample with a capture interval of 15fps
+Sample with a capture interval of 15 frames per second (fps)
 ```
 hyperion-qt -f 15
 ```